JadeGoat/sg_property_react/README.md

 8. Added Retail Services (Supermarket) viewable by radius from Town's centre only

-9. Rework the viewable by Town's category using planning area instead of postal code and added all sub-category with viewable by Town's category (WIP for lifecare & Healthcare, food & retail services)
+9. Rework the viewable by Town's category using planning area instead of postal code and added all sub-category with viewable by Town's category (less lifecare services and food services)